Liyfez/Liyfez/README.md

 * **Backend & ML:** Rooted deeply in Python and machine learning to build intelligent prediction engines.

 ### 🐝 Cross-Pollination
-I am currently nurturing Novation, a company dedicated to building apps that improve lives.
+I am currently nurturing ******, a company dedicated to building apps that improve lives.
 I love mixing minimalist aesthetics with high-performance logic to create something truly vibrant.

 *Always planting new ideas.* 🍃